smohiudd/smohiudd.github.io/_posts/2019-03-03-computer-vision-streets.markdown

 > “GPUs and TPUs can radically reduce the time required to execute a single training step.
 Achieving peak performance requires an efficient input pipeline that delivers data for the next step before the current step has finished.
 The `tf.data` API helps to build flexible and efficient input pipelines. “

-The tensorflow example consumes data through the `tf.data` api and the `Dataset.from_tensor_slices()` call. `tf.data` greatly improves the performance and efficiency of reading lots of a data and is the preferred way to get data into your tensorflow model.
-Although our data set is small and we can fit all the images to memory using `Dataset.from_tensor_slices()`, I wanted to try using TFRecords, a binary format.
-Using TFRecords just makes it easier and way more efficient for your tensorflow model to handle your data, saving it as a sequence of binary strings.
+The Tensorflow example consumes data through the `tf.data` api and the `Dataset.from_tensor_slices()` call. `tf.data` greatly improves the performance and efficiency of reading lots of a data and is the preferred way to get data into your tensorflow model.
+Although our data set is small and we can fit all the images to memory using `Dataset.from_tensor_slices()`, I wanted to try using TFRecords.
+Using TFRecords makes it easier and far more efficient for your Tensorflow model to handle your data, saving it as a sequence of binary strings.
 It also improves your workflow since you’re left dealing with a handful of TFRecord files vs. hundreds or thousands of image files.

 Here are some useful resources on creating an image data pipeline and TFRecords :